Copenhaguen is perfect for a week-end trip, especially in the summer: a lot to see, hygge vibe, friendly danish people and cute coffee shops.

 Nyhavn

 Nyhavn is probably the most famous spot in Copenhagen.
-I had seen pictures of it so often, I didn’t thought I would be so impressed by it.
-I adored this place and it was my favourite part of the town.
-We went around sunset, if you are travelling in the summer, the lights and the relaxed atmosphere is wonderful.
+I had seen pictures of it so often I didn’t think I would be so impressed by it but it was my favourite part of the town.
+If you are travelling in the summer, the lights and the relaxed atmosphere at sunset is wonderful.
 The street is full of restaurants.
 We ate at Cap Horn which I would recommend.

 Tivoli